John Cooper Clarke: 1970s–1990s

-His first job was a laboratory technician at Salford Tech.
-He began his performance career in Manchester folk clubs, where he began working with Rick Goldstraw and his band the Ferrets.
-His first releases were on Tosh Ryan and Martin Hannett's independent label Rabid, starting with the EP Innocents in October 1977.
-Rabid also released his debut LP Où est la maison de fromage'? (catalogue number NOZE 1), which was a collection of live recordings, demos and rehearsals.
-He toured with Bill Nelson's band Be-Bop Deluxe in 1978 and was signed by Epic Records, who issued the studio album Disguise In Love, produced by Hannett, in 1978.
+Rabid also released his debut LP Où est la maison de fromage? (catalogue number NOZE 1), which was a collection of live recordings, demos, and rehearsals.
+He toured with Bill Nelson's band Be-Bop Deluxe in 1978 and was signed by Epic Records, who issued the studio album Disguise in Love, produced by Hannett, in 1978.

 Clarke has attributed his early success in part to the influence of the English poet Pam Ayres.
 Her run of success on the British TV show Opportunity Knocks led both Clarke and his mother to believe that he could make a living at poetry.